MaillPierre/SWKrimpSim/SWPattern/README.md

 Uses SMPF for the some of the frequent itemsets algorithms.
 Includes JenaUtils classes.

-FOR TEST: Launch with options "-file iswc-2013-complete.nt -otherFile iswc-2013-complete.nt -rank1"
+FOR TEST: Launch with options "-file iswc-2013-complete.nt -otherFile iswc-2013-complete.nt -nPropertiesAndTypes"

 TODO :
-- Implement KRIMP
-	- Pruning TBD

 TESTS :
 - Comparison with official KRIMP